epoch8/vedana.tech/src/content/docs/01-concepts/20-semantic-rag-overview.md

 ## What Is Semantic RAG?

+Vedana is built on an architecture called Semantic RAG — a significant departure from the classic RAG pattern described in the previous chapter.
+Where classic RAG treats every question as a retrieval problem, Semantic RAG treats it as a reasoning problem: the system first understands what the question is actually asking, then selects the right tool to answer it precisely.
+The result is an assistant that doesn't guess, it computes and gives a precise answer.

+## The Four Components

 Semantic RAG is not simply "search + LLM."
 It is a system built from four interdependent components:

 **Data Model + Tools + Data + Assistant**